8 Items To Help You Make This Year's Resolutions Reality

 6. Resolution: Be more active

-The queen of new year’s resolution is the promise of being more active.
-Had a look out of your window the first days of January?
+The queen of the new year’s resolution is the being-more-active-promise.
+Had a look out of your window in the first days of January?
 Chances are you’ve seen lots of joggers filled with motivation to make this THEIR year, finally lose those extra pounds or run in a marathon.
 But the woke millennial knows this is just another prime time for gyms and diet companies and most of the new gym goers won’t touch their fresh membership cards after a couple of weeks.
 It might be true for most people, but that doesn’t mean you shouldn’t use the New Year’s energy to push yourself at all.
-One thing, that always make us excited about gym time is a new outfit to strut the weight lifting isle.
+One thing, that always makes us excited about gym time is a new outfit to strut the weight lifting isle.
 Next to having a fixed time to go, so your body gets used to the movement.
 Think about what gym item you’d really love to keep you excited and reward yourself every month you went with it.

 Shop here for $33.

 7. Resolution: Be more daring

 Sometimes it’s a little too easy to fall into a comfort zone, especially in the cold season.
 We start wearing our favorite hoodie to the grocery store even though it’s sprinkled with spaghetti stains and next thing you know you’re only wearing sweats and hoodies — everywhere.
 We get it, winter is cold, comfort is important.
 But maybe it’s time to find something new, out of the box you never dared to wear before.